mattlianje/etl4s/README.md

   (e1 &> e2 &> e3).zip ~> merge ~> (Load(println) &> Load(save))
 ```

-# Built-in Tools
+## Built-in Tools

-**etl4s** comes with 3 useful abstractions to make your pipelines hard like iron, and flexible like bamboo.
+**etl4s** comes with 3 extra abstractions to make your pipelines hard like iron, and flexible like bamboo.
-- **Collect All Errors** (`Validated[E, A]`): No more failing on the first error!
-Get a complete list of what needs fixing.
-Perfect for validating data on the edges of your pipelines.
-- **Config Made Easy** (`Reader[R, A]`): Need database credentials?
-Services?
-API keys?
-Environment settings?
-Let your pipeline know exactly what it needs to run, and switch configs effortlessly.
-- **Track Dataflows** (`Writer[W, A]`): Collect logs at every step of your pipeline and get them all at once with your results.
-No more scattered println's - just clean, organized logging, that shows exactly how your data flowed through the pipeline.

 You can use them directly or swap in your own favorites (like the better implementations from [Cats](https://typelevel.org/cats/)).
 Just:
 ```scala
 import etl4s.types.*
 ```

-#### `Reader`
+#### `Reader[R, A]`
-Make your pipelines config-driven and run them in the context they need:
+Need database credentials?
+Services?
+API keys?
+Environment settings?
+Let your pipeline know exactly what it needs to run, and switch configs effortlessly.
 ```scala
 case class ApiConfig(url: String, key: String) val config = ApiConfig("https://api.com", "secret")